deejay1504/kotlin-crypto/README.md

-# Display a list of crypto currencies for a given currency eg USD, EUR, GBP
+# Display a list of crypto currencies by their total volume across all
+# markets in the last 24 hours for a given currency eg USD, EUR, GBP

 ## Technologies used